B2Opt: Learning to Optimize Black-box Optimization with Little Budget: Experiments

-We train B2Opt on F1-F3 with different learning rates ($lr$) and then test them on the F4-F9 function set.
-The experimental results are shown in Table \ref{tab:lr} (see Appendix \ref{lr}).
-For \textit{5 OBs without WS}, setting $lr=0.01$ achieves the relatively best performance.
-Using $lr=0.0001$ would be a good choice for \textit{30 OBs with WS} and \textit{3 OBs with WS}.
+We train B2Opt on the F1-F3 function set with different learning rates and then test it on the F4-F9 function set.
+The experimental results are shown in Table \ref{tab:lr}. \textit{5 OBs without WS} and \textit{30 OBs with WS} perform poorly when the learning rate is 0.1, which may be because the learning rate is too large, which affects the convergence of B2Opt during the training process.
+For \textit{5 OBs without WS}, setting the learning rate to 0.01 achieves the relatively best performance.
+A learning rate 0.0001 would be a good choice for \textit{30 OBs with WS} and \textit{3 OBs with WS}.
+However, our experiments are coarse-grained.
+The learning rate has a significant impact on B2Opt.
+Then using AutoML to search for the optimal hyperparameter combination of the model is expected to achieve better performance.